kevinslin/seed-tldr/vault/linux.sreport.md

 `sreport job sizes printjobcount`

-- Show users with highest cpu time use:
+- Show users with the highest CPU time use:

 `sreport user topuser`